bmlanguage/bml/documentation.md

         *   When the return type of a function is not explicitly specified the compiler will infer the return type by analyzing the `return` statements or by using `void` as default if there is no return statement.
         *   When declaring an array literal the compiler infers the array type from the literal values.
         *   When a variable is assigned an integer literal and the type can be inferred from the context if not an architecture-dependent integer (usually 32 bits) is used by default.
 When a variable is assigned a float literal the default type is `float32`.
        *   **When a tuple variable is declared without an explicit type.** The compiler will infer the type from the values in the tuple literal.
         *   When a local variable is initialized with an expression inside the function scope.
         *   When a register variable is initialized with a given value in the CAM scope.
     *   **Scope:**
         *   BML uses lexical scoping, defining variable visibility and mutability according to the block it is declared.
         *   Mutability is block-scoped; Variables are immutable by default in the block where they are declared.
 Mutable variables must be declared with the `~` mutability modifier.
+        *   **Nested functions:** Functions can be nested within other functions.
+Inner functions have access to variables in their enclosing function's scope (closure).
+        *   **Shadowing:** Inner scopes can declare variables with the same name as variables in outer scopes.
+The inner declaration shadows the outer one.
+The compiler will issue a warning in such cases.
+        *   **Global Scope:** Variables declared at the top level of an `@arc` block are considered global for that architecture.
     *   **Instruction Type:**
         *   The `instruction<instructionName, [parameters]>` type is used to instantiate low-level hardware instructions.
         *   The `instructionName` should match a previously defined instruction using the `hardwareInstructionDSL`.